mutt0-ds/mutt0-ds.github.io/content/posts/2023/11/ai-tweaked-data-saturdays-notes.md

 Special thanks to Ema for the support.

-## ☁ SQL Server PaaS by Gianluca Holtz
+## ☁ SQL Server PaaS by Gianluca Hotz

 #### Three Solutions